Why I’m Choosing to Share My Experience After All These Years. #MeToo

 I was in high school when it happened.
 And for years, I didn’t even realize what I had been through.
 It took until my first year of college, as the Me Too Movement was beginning to take off, for it to register that I had been raped, too.

-Now, that may sound crazy, but I think most of my dissociation with the event came from the psychological need to repress any processing that would come along with trauma like that.
+Now, it may sound unbelievable, but I think most of my dissociation with the event came from the psychological need to repress any processing that would come along with trauma like that.
 At the time, I had “bigger” things on my plate, and I wasn’t putting myself or my mental health first like I should have.
 To add to this, the attacker was my own boyfriend.

 So let me take us back to that day.